 The ladder to success.

-Uh listen, the ladder to success in this country is education.
+Listen, the ladder to success in this country is education.

-That's the latter.
+That's the ladder.

-Everybody deserves the latter.
+Everybody deserves the ladder.

-And we we did we rip the ladder out.
+And we ripped the ladder out.

 All the rungs are gone in many of these school systems.

-And I'll tell you another thing that frustrates me, and and Leo knows this, Jack.
+And I'll tell you another thing that frustrates me.

 I don't know if you do.

-I've been I'm a student of martial arts for seven years.
+I'm a student of martial arts for seven years.

 You know what frustrates me?

-Cops, they don't know anything except a lot of them, except reaching for their gun.
+Cops, they don't know anything except a lot of them except reaching for their gun.

 Now, if you take, for example, take your first two fingers, right?